Kate Middleton Hair Color: How to Get Honey Bronde Look

 • Kérastase Nutritive Bain Satin Shampoo: Reported to be her go-to for years.
 It is designed for “normal to slightly dry” hair and uses niacinamide to add shine without weight.

-• Kérastase Nutritive Masquintense: A deep-conditioning mask she reportedly uses once a week to maintain the “royal glow” and repair any damage from heat styling.
+• Kérastase Nutritive Masquintense: She reportedly uses this deep-conditioning mask once a week.
+It helps maintain the “royal glow” and repair any damage from heat styling.

-• Richard Ward Cleanse & Condition: Her long-time stylist Richard Ward often uses his own botanical-based, sulfate-free formulas in-salon to maintain her hair’s natural oils.
+• Richard Ward Cleanse & Condition: Her long-time stylist, Richard Ward, often uses his own botanical-based formulas in-salon.
+These sulfate-free formulas help maintain her hair’s natural oils.

 2. The Secret to the Volume: Prep & Style